IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - Floating sea grass flats at base of column for food (more lower class)
 - Fishing
 - Masons' Guild: manages all the building material available on the isles.
 Draconian accounting of each block of stone that exists (~45760 blocks?)
+	- Almost entirely managed by the stonecutter dwarf lineage
 	- stones are very rarely quarried and brought to avizallo from the mainland.
 One of the few resources that avizallo does not import via Kevara firms, because it would be prohibitively expensive (stone is heavy, and no one else buys it so economies of scale don't work out)
 	- ships that can sail back to the mainland need to be made of some percentage of saltwood - avizallo has a very limited quantity of them